C4BrrT/ISW/README.md

 # SudokuISW
 Implementation activity from the Software Infrastructure course.
+The code is available for further optimisation.